TechieHustle/techiehustle.github.io/README.md

-This is a repository to host techiehustle.com website.
+This is a repo to host techiehustle.com website.